todor-ilivanov/event-manager-api/README.md

 ### Running the lambdas locally
 Assuming the correct AWS credentials have been supplied, running the following commands invokes the lambdas locally:

-* createEvents: `serverless invoke local --function createEvent --path mockRequests/create-event.json`
+* createEvent: `serverless invoke local --function createEvent --path mockRequests/create-event.json`
 * getAllEvents: `serverless invoke local --function getAllEvents --path mockRequests/get-all-events.json`

 Note: a cognito user id needs to be supplied as part of the request: